tgfuellner/fancy-cat/README.md

 fancy-cat <path-to-pdf> <optional-page-number>
 ```

+### Commands

+fancy-cat uses a modal interface similar to Neovim.
+There are two modes: view mode and command mode.
+To enter command mode you type `:` by default (this can be changed in the config file)

+#### Available Commands

+- `:<page-number>` - jump to the specified page number

 ### Configuration

 fancy-cat can be configured through a JSON config file located at `~/.config/fancy-cat/config.json`.
 The file is automatically created on the first run with default settings.